lee-zhg/watson-chatbot-webhook/README.md

    Source: Johns Hopkins CSSE
    ```

+1. Configuration of the `Inquire COVID-19` node demonstrates
+   * how to build chatbot response based on contents returned by the webhook
+   * how to retrieve external data via 3rd party API

-#### 7.2 - Inquire Promotion Information Stored in Waston Discovery Service
+#### 8.2 - Inquire Promotion Information Stored in Waston Discovery Service

 1. Make a promotion inquiry by entering `any special`.

-1. The `Inquire promotion` node understands the `intent` and trigger the same Cloud Functions action running in IBM Cloud.
+1. The `Inquire promotion from Discovery Service` node understands the `intent` and trigger the same Cloud Functions action running in IBM Cloud.

    !["watson-burger-simple Example"](doc/images/inquire-promotion01.png)